SABBAHS/animal-quiz/README.md

 [Animal Quiz](https://sabbahs.github.io/animal-quiz/)

 # Summary
 Animal quiz is a trivia multiple choice question quiz, which is designed to test users' animal knowledge.
-The quiz features four choices of questions, which highlight green or red to indicate correct or incorrect knowledge, and finally a score at the end.
+The quiz features four choices of answers, which highlight green or red to indicate the correct or incorrect option, and finally a score at the end.
 The website is brightly styled, features a consistent theme and is clear for users to read and understand.
 <br>

 # Wireframes

 Before coding the game, I used Cacoo and Balsamic to create wireframes to get an idea of how I wanted to create a realistic and achievable design.
-The idea is to give me a basic visual structure before I write the markup and style the CSS.
+The idea is to outline a basic visual structure before writing the markup and style the CSS.

 Below you will find a colour and text style scheme featuring white, black and orange, a webpage layout of the quiz (please note I wrote 'questions' where the 'answers' would be in error), the score pop-up message, and a mobile view which is similar to the desktop views, using media queries I can downsize it.